Dutch Letter Bars

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Gooey, soft, and sweet, these Dutch Letter bars are a more convenient way to enjoy the traditional almond flavors that are found in classic Dutch Letter pastries.
-Whether I’m enjoying this Dutch-inspired recipe during December or any other time of the year, there’s just something so incredible about the soft and subtle flavors of almond paste cooked into a soft filling.
+Whether I’m enjoying this Dutch-inspired recipe during the holidays or any other time of the year, there’s just something so incredible about the soft and subtle flavors of almond paste cooked into a soft filling.

 Also known as banketletter or botterletters, Dutch Letter pastries are both unique and comforting.
 With this Dutch Letter bar recipe, you don’t have to go through the extra trouble of forming the pastry dough into the shape of a letter: Isn’t that amazing?

-Why You’ll Love These Easy Dutch Almond Paste Bars
+Easy Dutch Almond Paste Bars

 History of Dutch Letters

-Introduced to North America in Pella, Iowa by Dutch immigrants in 1845, Dutch Letters have been enjoyed during all types of different occasions and festivities.
+Introduced to North America in Pella, Iowa, by Dutch immigrants in 1845, Dutch Letters have been enjoyed during all types of different occasions and festivities.
 Viewed as common delicacies in Iowa, Dutch Letters can be found at gas stations, convenient stores, and so much more.

 Why are Dutch Letters always an “S”?